collective-soundworks/collective-soundworks.github.io/tutorials/plugin-platform-init.md

 The tutorial requires basic knowledge of the `soundworks` wizard, so please refer to the [getting started tutorial](/tutorials/getting-started) if you didn't check it yet.

+> The final source code of this tutorial can be found [here](https://github.com/collective-soundworks/tutorials/tree/main/plugin-platform-init)

 ### Relevant documentation

 - [ClientPluginManager](https://soundworks.dev/soundworks/ClientPluginManager)